Safety Codes Permits

 No. You must wait for the permit to be issued before starting the work.

 A permit is valid for one year from issuance, subject to the work commencing within 90 days and not suspended or abandoned for more than 120 days.
-A one-time extension of 90 days may be granted upon receipt of a written request.

 Upon receipt of a written request from the applicant, an extension of 90 days may be granted.

-Since homeowners are typically not qualified tradespeople, homeowner's fees are slightly higher than contractor's fees to reflect the additional assistance Safety Codes officers provide homeowners during the inspection process.
+Since homeowners are typically not qualified tradespeople, homeowner's fees are slightly higher than contractor's fees to reflect the additional assistance Safety Codes Officers provide homeowners during the inspection process.

-A notice to stop work may be issued by a Safety Codes officer if the work being performed is non-compliant with the Safety Codes Act.
+A notice to stop work may be issued by a Safety Codes Officer if the work being performed is non-compliant with the Safety Codes Act.
 This can include starting work without permits or constructing in non-compliance with the code.
 Stop work notices are issued to the permit holder or owner.

 Fees are payable through your e-permitting account.

-An officer may issue a municipal tag to a person that is believe to have contravened any part of the Safety Codes Permitting Bylaw.
+A municipal tag may be issued to a person that is believed to have contravened any part of the Safety Codes Permitting Bylaw.
 The fee payment is due within 14 days of receiving the tag.
-Failure to make payment may lead to a further violation ticket, which is payable in provincial court.

-If a penalty on an issued municipal tag is not paid in time or a person is believed to have contravened any part of the Safety Codes Permitting Bylaw, a Peace officer is authorized to issue a violation ticket to that person.
+If a penalty on an issued municipal tag is not paid in time or a person is still in contravention of the Safety Codes Permitting Bylaw, a Peace Officer may issue a violation ticket to that person.
 A violation ticket is payable in provincial court.

 Safety Codes Glossary